zeldaret/oot/README.md

 You'll also need to [build and install mips-linux-binutils](docs/BUILDING_BINUTILS_MACOS.md).

 Going forward in this guide, please use `gmake` whenever you encounter a `make` command.
-The `make` that comes with MacOS behaves differently than GNU make and is incompatible with this project.
+The `make` that comes with macOS behaves differently than GNU make and is incompatible with this project.

 You should now be able to continue from [step 2](#2-clone-the-repository) of the Linux instructions.